-1. If You Can’t Fulfil a Client’s Request
+1. When You Can’t Satisfy a Client’s Request

 While it is important to avoid portraying yourself in a negative light during a client meeting or project setting, it’s okay to be honest about what you can and cannot do.
 Whether it’s due to lack of time, skills, or platforms, if you’re not certain that the project or an aspect of a project can be done, it’s your responsibility to tell the client up front.
 If you fail to do so, you may find yourself in a seemingly impossible situation.

 The simple solution is to be honest and clearly identify what you are capable of accomplishing.
 If you are unable to take on a project but know a peer who would fit the qualifications, go ahead and recommend them.
 They may return the favor down the road.
 On the other hand, if you need assistance with a specific portion of the project, consider partnering with another independent consultant who has expertise in that area.

 2. When Your Client Asks for an Unrealistic Timeline

 If a client presents you with an end date, evaluate it before you agree.
 Take into account the actual hours you’ll need to dedicate to the project, the review process involved, and additional time needed for tasks such as printing, publishing, shipping, or hosting.
 If a timeline seems absolutely impossible, inform your client and work to reach a compromise.

 The key to success is explaining why you need the extra time—perhaps it’s for quality control, to allow time for a review, or as a “just in case” scenario.
 Failing to bring up timing issues at the beginning of a project can affect your work-life balance as well as other projects you may have.

 3. When a Project Budget Does Not Meet Expectations